Human papillomavirus infection: Cervical cancer

 Nearly all cases of cervical cancer are associated with HPV infection, with two types, HPV16 and HPV18, present in 70% of cases.
 In 2012, twelve HPV types were considered carcinogenic for cervical cancer by the International Agency for Research on Cancer: 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, and 59.
-HPV is necessary for cervical cancer to occur.
+One study found that 74% of squamous cell carcinomas and 78% of adenocarcinomas tested positive for HPV types 16 or 18.
 Persistent HPV infection increases the risk for developing cervical carcinoma.
 Individuals who have an increased incidence of these types of infection are women with HIV/AIDS, who are at a 22-fold increased risk of cervical cancer.

-The carcinogenic HPV types in cervical cancer belong to the alphapapillomavirus genus and can be grouped further into HPV clades.
+The carcinogenic HPV types in cervical cancer belong to the alphapapillomavirus genus.
+They can be grouped further into HPV clades.
 The two major carcinogenic HPV clades, alphapapillomavirus-9 (A9) and alphapapillomavirus-7 (A7), contain HPV16 and HPV18, respectively.
 These two HPV clades were shown to have different effects on tumour molecular characteristics and patient prognosis, with clade A7 being associated with more aggressive pathways and an inferior prognosis.

-In 2012, about 528,000 new cases and 266,000 deaths from cervical cancer occurred worldwide.
-Around 85% of these occurred in the developing world.
+In 2020, about 604,000 new cases and 342,000 deaths from cervical cancer occurred worldwide.
+Around 90% of these occurred in the developing world.

 Most HPV infections of the cervix are cleared rapidly by the immune system and do not progress to cervical cancer (see below the Clearance subsection in Virology).
-Because the process of transforming normal cervical cells into cancerous ones is slow, cancer occurs in people having been infected with HPV for a long time, usually over a decade or more (persistent infection).
+Because the process of transforming normal cervical cells into cancerous ones is slow, cancer occurs in people who have been infected with HPV for a long time, usually over a decade or more (persistent infection).
 Furthermore, both the HPV infection and cervical cancer drive metabolic modifications that may be correlated with the aberrant regulation of enzymes related to metabolic pathways.

 Non-European (NE) HPV16 variants are significantly more carcinogenic than European (E) HPV16 variants.

+Initially, cervical cancer is often asymptomatic.
+Symptoms of more advanced cervical cancer include pain during sex, unusual vaginal bleeding, changes to vaginal discharge, lower back pain, and pelvic pain.

 Anal cancer

+Women and men who have HPV are at increased risk of developing anal cancer.
+Most cases (90%) are linked HPV infection.

-Studies show a link between HPV infection and anal cancers.
-Sexually transmitted HPVs are found in a large percentage of anal cancers.
-Moreover, the risk for anal cancer is 17 to 31 times higher among HIV-positive individuals who were coinfected with high-risk HPV, and 80 times higher for particularly HIV-positive men who have sex with men.
+The risk for anal cancer is 17 to 31 times higher among HIV-positive individuals who were co-infected with high-risk HPV, and 80 times higher for HIV-positive men who have sex with men.

-Anal Pap smear screening for anal cancer might benefit some subpopulations of men or women engaging in anal sex.
-No consensus exists, though, that such screening is beneficial, or who should get an anal Pap smear.
+A literature review of studies and meta-analysis concluded that HPV16 was most carcinogenic, regardless of whether a person is HIV positive or negative, and that detecting the presence of HPV16 should be a priority for anal cancer prevention.

 Penile cancer

 HPV is associated with approximately 50% of penile cancers.
 In the United States, penile cancer accounts for about 0.5% of all cancer cases in men.
-HPV16 is the most commonly associated type detected.
+HPV16 is the most commonly detected associated type.
 The risk of penile cancer increases 2- to 3-fold for individuals who are infected with HIV as well as HPV.